tdunham19/OrbiSeq/README.md

 To test if the pipeline is working properly the pipeline is provided with small test fastq files.

+The testing is successful if the pipeline completes all steps with no errors (note - PycoQC will not run for the Nanopore test).

 To test the illumina workflow:
 ```
 nextflow run main.nf -profile test_illumina -resume
 ```

 To test the nanopore workflow:
 ```
 nextflow run main.nf -profile test_nanopore -resume
 ```